Skip to Content

 Using Row Covers and Low Tunnels

-• Construct sturdy PVC hoops to form tunnel structure
+Construct sturdy PVC or metal hoops covered with plastic to form low tunnels.

 Benefits of Mulching